FIN de SIECLE

 NY Harbor From MS Seaward — 1988.

 After a lengthy period – perhaps an hour or more – the ships’s motors restarted and the lights came back on.
 However for all intents and purposes Maxtone-Graham’s lecture was kaput, overshadowed by current events the whole boat was buzzing about.
 We were sitting in the main lounge having a coffee when there was a tap on my shoulder.
 I turned my head to see the oil-smudged face of the Chief Engineer smiling down at me.
 “Thanks”, he uttered.
 “You saved my ass.”
 And then he was gone, back to work.
-Whatever had happened, he and his crew of snipes had fixed, otherwise we, like the Ancient Mariner, might still be out at sea.
+Whatever had happened, he and his crew of snipes had fixed, otherwise we, like the Flying Dutchman, might still be out at sea.
 Subsequently we and the Seaward made it to New York steaming under the bridge over the Verrazano Narrows, and into the harbor with great fanfare, which included a salute from a local fireboat to safely moor at a pier in Manhattan under the shadows of the ill-fated Twin Towers.

 THE RIGHT TO AND THE FIGHT FOR THE FUTURE.